CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'cursor extensions', 'cursor vscode extensions', 'cursor plugins', 'cursor marketplace', 'open vsx', 'vsix install'.
-Good coverage of common variations and natural phrasing.
+Includes excellent natural trigger terms that users would actually say: 'cursor extensions', 'cursor vscode extensions', 'cursor plugins', 'cursor marketplace', 'open vsx', 'vsix install'.
+Good coverage of common variations.

 3 / 3